 With each ranking throwing up such wildly different results, it's hard to say which schools offer the best EMBAs.
 Ranking alone is a sure sign of quality.
 But there are schools which perform well across the EMBA rankings tables.

-The University of Oxford’s Saïd Business School sits in eighth place in QS’s Global ranking, and just outside the top 10, in 11th, in The Economist’s 2020 EMBA ranking.
+The University of Oxford’s Saïd Business School sits in fifth place in QS’s Global ranking, and just outside the top 10, in 11th, in The Economist’s 2020 EMBA ranking.
+It's also 12th in the Financial Times ranking.

-The TRIUM EMBA features in fourth place in the FT’s EMBA ranking and in first place in QS’s Joint ranking.
+The TRIUM EMBA features in fifth place in the FT EMBA ranking and in first place in QS’s Joint ranking.
 The program therefore performs highly when it comes to post-EMBA salary, the attractiveness of graduates to employers, and as a renowned source of academic research.

 Best US Executive MBA Programs

 If you are looking solely at the US for your EMBA, then it's worth browsing the Executive MBA ranking by US News & World Report, which only ranks US schools.
-Chicago Booth tops this ranking, followed by Kellogg, Wharton, Columbia, and NYU Stern.
+Chicago Booth tops this ranking, followed by Wharton, Kellogg, Columbia, and Michigan Ross.

 When looking at the rankings it helps to know what you want from your Executive MBA.
 If it’s a salary spike, then the more heavily weighted FT ranking might be better guidance.
 If you’re after a program that is well respected by employers and academics alike, then look to QS.

 Elsewhere, if you’re after a well-rounded program, the Economist’s EMBA ranking is a good guide.

-Though the methodologies of each Executive MBA ranking make it difficult to speak of any program as the absolute world’s best, there are two schools that rank consistently well across each ranking and are deserving of your attention.
+Though the methodologies of each Executive MBA ranking make it difficult to speak of any program as the absolute world’s best, there are three schools that rank consistently well across each ranking and are deserving of your attention.